zmallen/cloudtrail2sightings/README.md

 ```
 3. Add newlines to the datafile (1 to end of line plus 1 more empty).
 This ensures vector knows when to stop processing. `echo "\n" >> ./path/to/datafile.json`

-4. This will writeout a directory called `local_cloudtrail_logs` to keep track of where it processed files.
+4. Change the `include` line to the path to your json file or files.
+This will writeout a directory called `local_cloudtrail_logs` to keep track of where it processed files.
 If this exists, go ahead and delete it `rm -rf local_cloudtrail_logs`.
 It will also writeout all processed cloudtrail logs to `sightings.json`, you can delete this too via `rm -rf sightings.json`.

 5. Run vector `vector --config vector.toml`.
 It will start to write data out to `sightings.json`